 How to Recover Deleted Files from USB using Command Prompt

-This free tool needs some special skills.
+Recovering deleted files from USB drives via this free tool needs some special skills.
 But it is not too hard to perform.
-Follow the steps below to recover files from USB using the CMD attrib.
+Follow the steps below to recover deleted files on USB for free using the CMD attrib.

-2. Press Win+R to bring out Windows Explore / Click the taskbar search box > type cmd, and press Enter to open the Command Prompt window.
+- Click the taskbar search box, type cmd, and then press Enter to run the Command Prompt as administrator.

 More to Share

 Here is the end of this article.
-We share two completely free methods that enable you to bring lost and deleted files back with or without software.
+We share two free methods that enable you to recover USB drive data with or without software.
 I believe you know how to recover deleted files from USB drives now.
-You can try WorkinTool Data Recovery first to check if the deleted files are in the USB first.
+You can try WorkinTool Data Recovery first to check if the deleted files are in the USB.
 Then you can restore those files without breaking a sweat.
 If not, use Command Prompt to try again.

 As a note, the methods above are unavailable for physically damaged USB drives.
 For those USB flash drives, you need to look for help from professional data recovery labs.
 And it is wise for you to perform periodic backups to avoid accidental data loss from USB drives.